Ain't Nature Grand!

-Ain't Nature Grand! is a February 1931 Looney Tunes cartoon featuring Bosko.
+Ain't Nature Grand! is the seventh title in the Looney Tunes series featuring Bosko.
 It was directed by Hugh Harman and Rudolf Ising.
+It was released as early as December 13, 1930.

 Plot

 Bosko goes fishing but is distracted by a butterfly, who leads him into a song-and-dance routine with the nature around him.
 Eventually, two ladybugs drive him away, using a dragonfly as a fighter plane.